Small business owner processing payroll on her laptop.

 Payment methods

 Not all online payment tools are created equal.
-So, when choosing your payment option, make sure it supports relevant card types to your customers such as credit cards, debit cards, ACH transfers.
+So, when choosing your payment option, make sure it supports relevant card types to your customers such as credit cards and debit cards.
 Make your checkout experience seamless and pleasant for clients by picking an appropriate payment tool.

 Customer support